 Which way do you prefer?!
 I can’t decide!

 Check out a close up of the beautiful detail in the pressed flowers.
-I just love these so much!!
+I just love this pressed flower bookmark so much!!
 Try making one for yourself, your children, students, or a handmade gift!

 Pin it and save it for later!